paulohenriquevn/aws-solutions-architect/README.md

 ### Question #233

-**Texto original:**
-A solutions architect has created a new AWS account and must secure AWS account root user access.
-Which combination of actions will accomplish this?
-(Choose two.)
-A. Ensure the root user uses a strong password.
-B. Enable multi-factor authentication to the root user.
-C. Store root user access keys in an encrypted Amazon S3 bucket.
-D. Add the root user to a group containing administrative permissions.
-E. Apply the required permissions to the root user with an inline policy document.

-**Tradução:**
 Um arquiteto de soluções criou uma nova conta AWS e deve proteger o acesso do usuário root da conta AWS.
 Quais combinações de ações realizarão essa tarefa?
 (Escolha duas.)
 A. Garantir que o usuário root use uma senha forte.